 Breathe in for 4 seconds.
 Hold for 4 seconds.
 Breathe out for 4 seconds.
 Hold for 4 seconds.
 Repeat.

 The specific timing matters.
 When you're anxious, your exhales tend to be shorter than your inhales.
-That keeps your sympathetic nervous system (the fight-or-flight system) activated.
-Extending the exhale to match the inhale signals your body that you're safe.
+That keeps your body's stress response (the fight-or-flight system) activated.

-Navy SEALs use this technique before high-stress operations.
+Extending the exhale signals your body that you're safe.
+Navy SEALs use this before high-stress operations.
 It's not woo.
 It's breathing mechanics.

 Do four rounds.
 That's about two minutes.